 - Minimum attendance for credit or final grade

-By selecting the various links provided on this page, you can view the Local Innovation Plan, the resolution passed by the Board of Trustees declaring their intention to pursue becoming a District of Innovation, the Local Innovation Plan Development Committee appointed by the BISD Board and the agendas from meetings where the Local Innovation Plan was reviewed and subsequently approved.
+By selecting the various links provided on this page, you can view the Local Innovation Plan, the resolution passed by the Board of Trustees declaring their intention to pursue becoming a District of Innovation, the Local Innovation Plan Development Committee appointed by the BISD Board and the agendas and minutes from meetings where the Local Innovation Plan was reviewed and subsequently approved, including the May 16, 2017 Board of Trustees meeting when it was officially adopted.
+By becoming an Innovation District, BISD is taking the next step toward realizing our vision of setting the standard for educational excellence.

 For more information contact the Office of Compliance & Data Quality at 979-730-7000.